Now vaccinated, older adults emerge from COVID hibernation

 Spring has arrived with sunshine and warmer weather, and many older adults who have been vaccinated, like Griffin, are emerging from COVID-19-imposed hibernation.

 From shopping in person or going to the gym to bigger milestones like visiting family, the people who were once most at risk from COVID-19 are beginning to move forward with getting their lives on track.
-Nearly 45% of Americans who are 65 and older are now fully vaccinated.
+More than 47% of Americans who are 65 and older are now fully vaccinated.

 Visiting grandchildren is a top priority for many older adults.
 In Arizona, Gailen Krug has yet to hold her first grandchild, who was born a month into the pandemic in Minneapolis.
 Now fully vaccinated, Krug is making plans to travel for her granddaughter’s first birthday in April.